AcquiredSupport/Acquired-SDK-IOS/README.md

 ## FAQ

 ### Set HPP Properties
-HppSetting is used to provide all pamarters that server requires:card detail, shipping address, billing adress...etc You can also set whatever HPP properties you need to in the component, for example;
+HppSetting is used to provide all parameters that server requires:card detail, shipping address, billing address..., etc.
+You can also set whatever HPP properties you need to in the component, for example;

 ```